 Tandem parking.
 "Tandem parking" is where vehicles park nose-to-end or are stacked vertically.
-Tandem parking shall only be permitted in the Westside and Downtown Specific Plan areas, and in multi-family or mixeduse developments within enclosed parking garages (see section 18.45.055).Add "In the case of a landlocked lot, the front lot line shall be that which is closest to the street on which the lot is addressed.
+Tandem parking shall only be permitted in the Westside and Downtown Specific Plan areas, and in multi-family or mixed-use developments within enclosed parking garages (see section 18.45.055).
 See definition for "parking lift, mechanical."